IRS filing season is open. File your IRS for free (early access) →

 Three categories count toward the 15%:

-- The €4,104 specific deduction.
+1. The specific deduction (~€4,587.09 (2026)).
 This is automatic.
 No receipts required, no action needed.
+It's a floor, not an add-on.

-- Supplier invoices for goods and services used in your activity.
+3. Supplier invoices for goods and services used in your activity.
 Portuguese suppliers communicate invoices to AT through e-Fatura automatically.
 Foreign suppliers (AWS, Stripe, GitHub, Vercel, OpenAI) do not.
 You must either register those invoices manually on the e-Fatura portal or declare them in Quadro 17-C of Anexo B when you file your Modelo 3.

 Who actually hits the shortfall

 First-year freelancers who are SS-exempt.
 New registrations qualify for a 12-month Social Security exemption.
-With no SS contributions and only the €4,104 floor, the threshold is covered only up to roughly €27,000 of gross income.
+With no SS contributions at all, the only automatic coverage is the specific deduction, covering the threshold up to roughly €30,580 of gross income.
 Above that, you need documented supplier invoices.

-High earners above roughly €110,500 gross.
-Social Security contributions cap at approximately €16,550 per year (12 times the maximum monthly base).
-Above the cap, the 15% threshold keeps rising while SS stays flat.
-At €150,000 gross, the 15% threshold is €22,500 but capped SS is still €16,550.
+High earners above roughly €165,500 gross.
+Beyond this point, the Social Security contribution base itself is capped (12 times the maximum monthly IAS), so your actual annual SS bill plateaus at around €16,550, below the 10%-of-gross figure.
+The 15% threshold keeps rising while the automatic leg stays flat at that plateau.
+At €200,000 gross, the 15% threshold is €30,000 but the automatic leg tops out around €16,550.
 The gap must be filled with documented expenses.

 Foreign-supplier invoices: what to do